favourumeh/DATA-PIPELINE/README.md

 - The stored data was then used in several machine learning projects namely regression and classification (see [Predicting Turnovers](https://github.com/favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-) project and [Identifying Player Position](https://github.com/favourumeh/Identifying-Player-Position) project)
 - The NBA is the top professional basketball league in North America.
 It was founded in 1947 and is currently home to the best basketball players in the world.
 - Basketball Reference is an online depository of basketball statistics, game logs etc for different basketball leagues.
-- Fell free to try out the pipeline by cloning the repositiory and opening the 'data_pipeline_bball_reference_to_SQL_or_EXCEL.py' file (see the flowchart below for further details).
+- Fell free to try out the pipeline by cloning the repository and opening the 'data_pipeline_bball_reference_to_SQL_or_EXCEL.py' file (see the flowchart below for further details).

 ## Python version and packages
 Python Version: **3.8.3**